manoloesparta/poker/README.md

 # Requirements

-You need this packages installed
+You need this packages installed for running poker

 * curl
 * jq